 Yes.
 A Japanese company is generally subject to Japanese corporation tax with respect to its worldwide income, subject to the exclusion of 95% of dividends from certain overseas subsidiaries.
 Please see question 7.2 below.
 7.2 Is tax imposed on the receipt of dividends by a local company from a non-resident company?

-Ninety-five per cent of the dividends paid to a Japanese company by its overseas subsidiaries is excluded from Japanese corporation tax, subject to a certain shareholding threshold and holding period requirements.
+Of the dividends paid to a Japanese company by its overseas subsidiaries, 95% are excluded from Japanese corporation tax, subject to a certain shareholding threshold and holding period requirements.
 Please see question 5.2 above.